Integrable Feynman Graphs and Yangian Symmetry on the Loom

 Yangian symmetry gives a remarkable realization of integrability at the level of an individual Feynman graph.
 It has been used successfully in order to obtain a variety of new results for nontrivial conformal Feynman integrals, with the first direction explored \cite{Chicherin:2017cns,Chicherin:2017frs} being arbitrary graphs in the original 4d fishnet theories where the graphs are cut out from a regular square lattice.
 These results were later generalized to specific examples in other dimensions and/or with generic propagator powers \cite{Loebbert:2019vcj,Corcoran:2021gda,Duhr:2022pch}.
 More generally, in \cite{Chicherin:2022nqq,Loebbert:2020hxk} it was suggested that conformal graphs in any dimensions cut out from regular tilings of the plane should have Yangian symmetry.
 At the same time, a unified picture of what is the full class of graphs with Yangian symmetry has been missing, and the exploration of this powerful property has been done mostly on a case-by-case basis.

-In this work, we will establish the Yangian symmetry of the most general planar Feynman diagrams built via Zamolodchikov's integrability construction based on star-triangle relations.
-Our method will be an extension of the ``lasso" method formulated in~\cite{Chicherin:2017cns,Chicherin:2017frs} for particular case of 4d planar graphs of disc topology cut out of the regular square lattice, though the details of this generalization are rather tricky.
-We extend it to the case when the graph is built starting from a general (and not necessarily regular) lattice dual to the so-called Baxter lattice \cite{baxter1978solvable}\footnote{in \cite{baxter1978solvable} it was originally called `Baxter Z-invariant lattice'} -- an arbitrary collection of intersecting straight lines that provide a checkerboard coloring of the plane, see figure \ref{fig:loomexnolass}\ \footnote{We will often employ the name ``loom" introduced in~\cite{Kazakov:2022dbd} for such a lattice, indicating that it is a device for ``weaving" integrable planar graphs}.
+In this work, we will generalize the lasso method of ~\cite{Chicherin:2017cns,Chicherin:2017frs} to a large new class of Feynman integrals, giving a valuable tool to prove Yangian invariance of these integrals.
+While the results of~\cite{Chicherin:2017cns,Chicherin:2017frs} are for the particular case of 4d planar graphs of disc topology cut out of the regular square lattice, we will study the case of graphs built via Zamolodchikov’s general integrability construction based on star-triangle relations.
+These graphs are defined starting from a general (and not necessarily regular) lattice dual to the so-called Baxter lattice \cite{baxter1978solvable}\footnote{in \cite{baxter1978solvable} it was originally called `Baxter Z-invariant lattice'} -- an arbitrary collection of intersecting straight lines that provide a checkerboard coloring of the plane, see figure \ref{fig:loomexnolass}\ \footnote{We will often employ the name ``loom" introduced in~\cite{Kazakov:2022dbd} for such a lattice, indicating that it is a device for ``weaving" integrable planar graphs}.